elm-city-craftworks/course-001/PART_1.md

 what it writes to `STDOUT`?
 How do you go about capturing both `STDOUT` and `STDERR` streams?

-* How can you efficiently scan an input file to skip over empty lines of text without loading the entire file into memory first?
+* How can you efficiently scan an input file to skip over empty lines without loading the entire file into memory first?

 * How would you go about parsing command line arguments that contain a mixture of flags and file arguments? (i.e. something like `ls -a -l foo/*.txt`)